 Easter basket ideas for babies to give your little sweetie the best Easter ever!
+UPDATED FOR 2023!

 Baby’s First Easter!
 Doesn’t it seem like your little cutie was just in your belly?
 Now it is time to pack up a little basket and dress up baby in his/her first Easter outfit.
 Time just flies.
+Before you know it, you will be filling a basket with Fortnite gear :,(

-The 9 best Easter basket ideas for babies:
+The best Easter basket ideas for babies

 1- Taggies– Baby always seems to find the tag on everything so why not give him a soft blank made for just playing with tags!
 It’s also probably safer because these tags are sewn on NOT to come off or shred.
 Taggies makes blankets, rattles, pacifier holders, and many more products to keep baby busy and happy!

-2- Tomy Hide & Squeek Eggs– So cute and perfect for Easter!
+2- Tomy Hide & Squeak Eggs– So cute and perfect for Easter!
 The eggs in this little carton squeak when baby pushes down on them and doubles as two matching games.
 The large eggs are perfect for baby’s little hands.
 Fun and educational 😉

 3- Baby Babble– I have to add my absolute favorite baby product: the Baby Babble series.
-These DVDs were developed by 2 speech language pathologists and were instrumental in helping my kids learn to talk.
+These DVDs were developed by 2 speech-language pathologists and were instrumental in helping my kids learn to talk.
 They start with simple sounds and include sign language in each video.
 As my daughters watched, I noticed them trying to repeat the sounds.
 They were very engaged in the videos (even though I wasn’t convinced when I first watched) and babies seem to love the simple images and sounds.
 They are recommended starting at 3 months old (for the first video) and stage up from there.
 We have the whole series because I was so impressed that I ended up buying each one!
 Starting this set would be the perfect addition to baby’s Easter basket!

-4- Baby Einstein Take Along Tunes Musical Toy– It seems that all of my friend’s with babies have this cute musical toy.
+4- Baby Einstein Take Along Tunes Musical Toy– It seems that all of my friends with babies have this cute musical toy.
 It is easy for baby to hold, lights up, and plays 7 different classical music selections.
 There is even a volume setting for little ears.
 Mine has lasted through 3 kids now so it’s pretty durable!

 5- Links– These links are so useful!
 Babies love to chew on them to ease teething pain.
 I use them to hook toys and cups to strollers, high chairs, and bouncy chairs.
 I make a chain long enough for baby to reach and hook onto toys (like the Baby Einstein musical toy above) then onto the stroller.
 Baby can reach they toy without it falling on the floor and mom doesn’t have to play pick up (off of the germ-y floor!).
 They are also great for building fine motor skills.